 Treatment of adult patients with GIST after disease progression on or intolerance to imatinib mesylate; treatment of adult patients with advanced RCC; adjuvant treatment of adult patients at high risk of recurrent RCC following nephrectomy; treatment of progressive, well-differentiated pancreatic neuroendocrine tumors in adult patients with unresectable locally advanced or metastatic disease

-Treatment of patients with metastatic NSCLC whose tumors are ALK- or ROS1-positive, as detected by an FDA-approved test; pediatric patients 1 year of age and older and young adults with relapsed or refractory, systemic anaplastic large-cell lymphoma that is ALK-positive
+Treatment of patients with metastatic NSCLC whose tumors are ALK- or ROS1-positive, as detected by an FDA-approved test; pediatric patients 1 year of age and older and young adults with relapsed or refractory, systemic anaplastic large-cell lymphoma that is ALK-positive; adult and pediatric patients 1 year of age and older with unresectable, recurrent, or refractory inflammatory myofibroblastic tumor that is ALK-positive

-To decrease infection (ie, febrile neutropenia) in patients with nonmyeloid malignancies receiving myelosuppressive anticancer drugs; reduce time to neutrophil recovery and fever, after chemotherapy in patients with acute myeloid leukemia; reduce duration of neutropenia and neutropenia-related sequelae in patients with nonmyeloid malignancies undergoing myeloablative chemotherapy followed by transplant; for mobilization of autologous hematopoietic progenitor cells into the peripheral blood for collection by leukapheresis; to reduce incidence/duration of neutropenia sequelae in symptomatic patients with congenital neutropenia‚ cyclic neutropenia‚ or idiopathic neutropenia
+To decrease the incidence of infection (ie, febrile neutropenia) in patients with nonmyeloid malignancies receiving myelosuppressive anticancer drugs; reduce time to neutrophil recovery and fever after chemotherapy in patients with acute myeloid leukemia; reduce duration of neutropenia and neutropenia-related sequelae in patients with nonmyeloid malignancies undergoing myeloablative chemotherapy followed by bone marrow transplant; for mobilization of autologous hematopoietic progenitor cells into the peripheral blood for collection by leukapheresis; to reduce incidence/duration of neutropenia sequelae in symptomatic patients with congenital neutropenia‚ cyclic neutropenia‚ or idiopathic neutropenia

 Report Broken Links